Diseases & Conditions

 Bunion

-A bunion is an enlargement of bone or tissue around the joint at the base of the big toe.
+A bunion is a prominence (knob) of bone or tissue around the joint at the base of the big toe.
 As the bunion grows, the big toe may turn in toward the second toe and cause swelling and pain with shoe wear.

 Although genetic factors may play a role in whether you develop bunions, in most cases, bunions are widely attributed to wearing shoes that are too tight.